pishoyg/coptic/README.md

 High-priority issues are defined in two ways:
 - Assignment to a developer
-- Belonging to a component that has already been agreed to be high-priority.
+- Belonging to a component version that we are working to release.

 ### [Milestones](https://github.com/pishoyg/coptic/milestones/)

 Milestones represent more complex pieces of work.
 Their size is undetermined.
 They could weeks or years, but they are not simple enough to span just a few days.
+This is their main use case.

-Milestones can also be used as component backlogs, for miscellaneous issues related to some component that don't belong to a goal that we've already defined and crystalized into a milestone.
+There is a second, somewhat unorthodox, use case for milestones as component backlogs backlogs, for miscellaneous issues related to some component that don't belong to a goal that we've already defined and crystalized into a milestone.

 - Every issue must belong to a milestone.